-Funded by the Arts and Humanities Research Council, this exciting three-year project lead by Leanne McCormick (Ulster University) and Elaine Farrell (Queen’s University Belfast) focuses on the sexually deviant woman, the bad mother and the criminal Irish woman in Boston, New York and Toronto.
+Funded by the Arts and Humanities Research Council, this three-year project lead by Leanne McCormick (Ulster University) and Elaine Farrell (Queen’s University Belfast) focuses on the sexually deviant woman, the bad mother and the criminal Irish woman in Boston, New York and Toronto.
 In year 2, Leanne Calvert was appointed as PDRA on the project.

 The project seeks to explore how and in what ways Irishwomen were sexually deviant.
-We will consider the role of women in the sale of sex, as prostitutes, as brothel-keepers, and otherwise.
+We consider the role of women in the sale of sex, as prostitutes, as brothel-keepers, and otherwise.